-Gastro meets according to the needs of its group members to enjoy gourmet, potluck style dinners which cover every theme imaginable.
-Contact leader Terry England at email@example.com to join.
+Gastro meets monthly to enjoy potluck style dinners that cover every theme imaginable.
+Contact firstname.lastname@example.org for details.

-Gather in the Children's Chapel on every Sunday morning for a time of quite meditation led by Marie McEnroe.
+Join us in the YRUU room every Sunday morning for a time of quite meditation led by Marie McEnroe.
 This group gathers for quiet meditation using the practices of Mindfulness as a way to focus on the now and everyday.

 Socialize and participate in discussions with those between ages 18 to 35.
 Discussion topics range from addiction to coping with holiday stress, while past activities include a Japanese Tea Ceremony and a kayaking trip.
 To join, contact leader Amanda Owings at email@example.com.

 No previous experience is required, and all youth from 6th through 12th grade are invited to participate.
-Contact Ryan Thomas at firstname.lastname@example.org.
+Contact firstname.lastname@example.org.

 As a committee member, you have a direct hand in shaping the future of this church.
 From maintaining the building and managing the budget, to coordinating worship services and communicating with fellow UU churches overseas, our committee volunteers support UUCUC in its mission.

 Care Core works with the minister to support and assist in meeting pastoral care concerns and coordinates our "Caring Congregation" network of volunteers to help in that endeavor.
 If you need help or you'd like to volunteer, email email@example.com or call the curch office (217) 384-8862.